-- 12.4.1 The overall control of fixed assets is the responsibility of the Chief Executive. - 12.4.2 Asset control procedures (including fixed assets, cash, cheques and negotiable instruments, and also including donated assets) must be approved by the Director of Finance.
-This procedure shall make provision for: - (a) recording managerial responsibility for each asset; - (b) identification of additions and disposals; - (c) identification of all repairs and maintenance expenses; - (d) physical security of assets; - (e) periodic verification of the existence of, condition of, and title to, assets recorded; - (f) identification and reporting of all costs associated with the retention of an asset; and - (g) reporting, recording and safekeeping of cash, cheques, and negotiable instruments. - 12.4.3 All discrepancies revealed by verification of physical assets to fixed asset register shall be notified to the Director of Finance. - 12.4.4 Whilst each employee has a responsibility for the security of property of the Trust, it is the responsibility of directors and senior employees in all disciplines to apply such appropriate routine security practices in relation to property as may be determined by the Board.
+- 12.4.1 The overall control of fixed assets is the responsibility of the Chief Executive. - 12.4.2 Asset control procedures (including fixed assets, cash, cheques and negotiable instruments, and also including donated assets) must be approved by the Chief Finance Officer.
+This procedure shall make provision for: - (a) Recording managerial responsibility for each asset; - (b) Identification of additions and disposals;

+- (c) Identification of all repairs and maintenance expenses; - (d) Physical security of assets; - (e) Periodic verification of the existence of, condition of, and title to, assets recorded; - (f) Identification and reporting of all costs associated with the retention of an asset; and - (g) Reporting, recording and safekeeping of cash, cheques, and negotiable instruments. - 12.4.3 All discrepancies revealed by verification of physical assets to fixed asset register shall be notified to the Chief Finance Officer. - 12.4.4 Whilst each employee has a responsibility for the security of property of the Trust, it is the responsibility of directors and senior employees in all disciplines to apply such appropriate routine security practices in relation to property as may be determined by the Board.
 Any breach of agreed security practices must be reported in accordance with instructions. - 12.4.5 Any damage to the Trust's premises, vehicles and equipment, or any loss of equipment, stores or supplies must be reported by directors and employees in accordance with the procedure for reporting losses. - 12.4.6 Where practical, assets should be marked as Trust property.